bronson/portkey/README.md

 docker-compose logs
 ```

-### 3. Access the Web Portal
+### 3. Use the Web Portal

 Open your browser and navigate to your server.
 If you specify a
 good user/pw, your IP address will receive access to the protected ports.

-## Customization

-### Custom Styling

-To modify the appearance of the login page, edit `web/index.php` and update the CSS in the style section.

-### Removing Access Rules

-Since access rules persist by design, you can manage them with the included `portkeyctl` script:
+Users with IP addresses that already have access will see a notification and can revoke their own access if needed.

+### 4. Manage Portkey

+Use portkeyctl to manage the access rules.

    - **List Authorized IPs**: View all IP addresses with access:
      ```bash